LukeCarrier/packer-windows/README.md

 specified in the Packer configuration and performs an unattended installation.

-Upon rebooting, the machine executes a bootstrap script which sources files from the HTTP server, allowing it to perform the remainder of its installation tasks automatically.
+Upon rebooting, the machine executes a bootstrap script which sources files from the floppy disk in order to execute the first logon commands as indicated in the UI.

 ## Setting up your environment